How to Find a Technical Writer for Hire

 Most companies that want to start a technical blog just need a few writers to produce a steady stream of content.
 But that is easier said than done.
 Very few software developers have the capacity and desire to write blog posts for their marketing efforts, and non-technical writers won’t be able to speak with the authenticity required.

-We’ve written hundreds of technical blog posts for our clients this year, and I recently announced that our team of technical writers has grown to fifty people across twenty-seven countries.
+We’ve written hundreds of technical blog posts for our clients this year, and I recently announced that our team of technical writers has grown to 150 people across 30+ countries.
 We are in a unique position at Draft.dev, as we cover a wide variety of topics, but a lot of people often ask me how we’ve achieved this.

 In this post, I’ll share our exact process for finding technical writers for hire at Draft.dev.
 It takes preparation and time but, hopefully, the insights here will help you find the right technical writer faster.

 Note: If you get stuck looking for technical writers, give me a call.
 I’d be happy to help troubleshoot your issues or answer questions about how we work with clients.

 For the first three months, I wrote all the content for Draft.dev myself.
 As our client base grew, I knew I’d have to start bringing in other writers, but I had no idea where to find them.